-The college faculties are composed of tenured and tenure-track faculty (T&R) and non-tenure-track instructional faculty with full- or part-time positions in academic departments or schools in the colleges.
+The college faculties are composed of tenured and tenure-track faculty (sometimes referred to as Teaching and Research or T&R faculty) and instructional faculty not on the tenure track, with full- or part-time positions in academic departments or schools in the colleges.
 (Subsequent references to departments or schools within a college are subsumed in this handbook under the term "department.")

 Members of the college faculty who relinquish full-time responsibilities in a college department to assume responsibilities elsewhere at the university may choose to continue to have their professional development evaluated by that department and college.
 The same is true for someone who accepts a position in the University Libraries faculty, Extension faculty, or in the administrative and professional faculty.
-The evaluation for promotion in rank or the granting of tenure is done according to the criteria and procedures of promotion and tenure for college faculty.
+The evaluation for promotion in rank or the awarding of tenure is done according to the criteria and procedures of promotion and tenure for college faculty.
 Tenure already granted need not be relinquished.
 Annual evaluation for merit salary adjustment is based on the responsibilities of the current position.